 Are any codes or numbers printed on the back end-paper or on the box?

 Please e-mail as much information as possible from this list to email@example.com and we will recommend the closest equivalent that we can.

 We do not have the expertise to offer valuations.
 We would recommend you consult an antiquarian book dealer or research via the Internet, eg www.greatsite.com.
 (Be aware that very few Bibles printed since 1800 are of significant value.)

 We cannot date your Bible precisely, but if the name of the University Printer is given on the publication details page at the front, his term of office will enable the Bible to be dated within a range of years – see our table of the Printers here.

-If you are enquiring with a view to replacing your Bible, please write to email@example.com with details of the Bible edition and photocopies or scans of the title print, imprint page and a text page from the Bible.
+If you are enquiring with a view to replacing your Bible, please write to firstname.lastname@example.org with details of the Bible edition and photocopies or scans of the title page, imprint page and a text page from the Bible.
 Modern Bibles will also show a binding order number printed on a label on the back endpaper of the Bible.